young-sudo/spatialflow/README.md

 <small>Plots for COL1A1's spatial gene expression in samples</small>
 </p>

-We observe that `COL1A1` is expressed by fibroblasts situated closer to the tumor in the `Cancer` samples.
-Though beyond the scope of this guide, to delve deeper into the specific biology of these fibroblasts, the next step would involve subsetting the fibroblast-containing cluster from the overall dataset.
+`COL1A1` is expressed by fibroblasts situated closer to the tumor in the `Cancer` samples.
+To delve deeper into the specific biology of these fibroblasts, the next step would involve subsetting the fibroblast-containing cluster from the overall dataset.
 This isolated subset can then be re-clustered to further investigate differences and heterogeneity within the fibroblast populations.

 # References